Mudgeeraba, Queensland: History

 Mudgeeraba rose to some prominence with the coming of the railway from Brisbane to Tweed Heads in 1903.
 The station of the South Coast railway line was located near the present-day motorway entrance.
 In 1890, the Queensland State Government indicated that the railway station would be positioned as close to the township, located on Coach Road, as possible.
 Following the decision was made to position the railway station at some distance to the town, early residents acquired land nearby.
 Once the railway line was in operation the centre of the town was relocated to its present position.
 The railway was closed in 1961.
 The modern day Pacific Motorway largely follows the route of the former railway.
 The new Gold Coast railway opened on a different alignment from Brisbane to neighbouring Robina in 1998.
 Robina station is about 1.8 km further than the old Mudgeeraba railway station.

 In the early 1930s during the Great Depression, the Upper Mudgeeraba Creek banks were the location of unemployment relief camps set up under the Income (Unemployment Relief) Tax Acts, 1930.
 The creek water helped sustain vegetable gardens for the residents, housed in timber and corrugated iron huts.
 One aspect of the relief scheme put in place by the Queensland Government was to establish small banana plantations.
 In Upper Mudgeeraba, 300 acres divided into 50 blocks were made available to successful applicants to farm.

-Mudgeeraba Special School opened on 1 January 1981.
+Mudgeeraba Opportunity School opened on 1 January 1981 on the former site of the Mudgeeraba State School.
+In 1985, the opportunity school relocated to its current site and is now known as Mudgeeraba Special School.